Frequently Asked Questions by parents visiting Thornbury High School.

 Q: What new facilities is the school planning for the future?

-In 2017, the school’s population will be close to 1100.
-The school is developing a new Masterplan to include a double Gym, a Performing Arts Centre, an innovative Science, Technology, Engineering and Maths (STEM) Centre, and other revitalised learning areas.
+In 2018, the school’s population will be close to 1100.
+The school has a Masterplan to include a double Gym and Performing Arts Centre, an innovative Science, Technology, Engineering and Maths (STEM) centre and other revitalised learning areas.
+In 2017 the state government announced $5 million to support stage one of this plan.

 Q: What is Compass?